JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   for row keys columns.
 * [`permutedims`](@ref): propagates table level metadata and drops column level metadata.
-* broadcasted assignment does not change target metadata
+* broadcasted assignment does not change target metadata (note! under Julia earlier than 1.7 operation of kind `df.a .= s` does not drop non-`:note` style metadata; under Julia 1.7 or later this operation perserves only `:note` style metadata)
 * broadcasting propagates table level metadata if some key is present in all passed data frames and value associated with it is identical in all passed data frames; column level metadata is propagated for columns if some